KamilaBorowska/Porygon-Z/README.md

 ## Running

-You need to have CoffeeScript installed globally.
-After doing that, you can do just.
+You need to have CoffeeScript installed globally (or at least in PATH).
+After doing that, you can just run the following command.

     coffee porygonz.litcoffee